kraniasorestis/dump/README.md

 This is a personalised greeklish dictionary generator, desingned for penetration testing within Greece - but it can obviously be altered for use in other languages.
-It's being developed to fill a gap in dictionary-attacks in Greece which fail too often precisely because there is no good greeklish dictionary similar to rockyou and because tools like cupp do not help that much when it comes to Greek.
+It's being developed to fill a gap in dictionary attacks in Greece which fail too often precisely because there is no good greeklish dictionary similar to rockyou and because tools like cupp do not help that much when it comes to Greek.

-If you provide this program with enough info on your target it will generate a wordlist (deploying a cupp-like idea), tailored specifically for your target, with greater chances of success than a usual english dictionary, which is next to useless in Greece.
+If you provide this program with enough info on your target it will generate a wordlist (deploying a cupp-like idea), tailored specifically for your target, with a greater chance of success than a usual english dictionary, which is next to useless in Greece.
-Expect passwords in the hundreds of thousands at the very least.
+Expect passwords in the hundreds of thousands or even more.

-I didn't have the time to do any type checking to the input you give, so, if you type words where you should be typing telephone numbers etc, the crappy passwords that will be generated will be on you! :P
+I didn't have the time to do any type checking to the input you give, so, if you type words where you should be typing telephone numbers etc, the crappy passwords that will be generated will be your own fault! :P